dhia7an/agent-sdk/agent-sdk/README.md

 - When the next model turn would exceed `limits.maxToken`, the contextSummarize node chunk-summarizes tool responses into concise briefs while archiving originals in `state.toolHistoryArchived`.
 - `get_tool_response` lets the model request the raw payload later using `executionId`.

-## Debugging
+## Tracing & observability

-Enable logging with `debug.enabled: true`.
-By default Markdown files are written to `logs/<ISO_TIMESTAMP>/` containing:
+Enable tracing with `tracing: { enabled: true }`.
+Each invocation writes `trace.session.json` into `logs/<SESSION_ID>/` containing:

-- Model name, invocation limits, and raw usage (if reported).
+- Agent name/version, model/provider, limits, timing, and usage metadata
-- Serialized tool schemas.
-- Message timeline with assistant/tool turns.

-Provide `debug.callback` to receive the same payload programmatically (no files written).
+- Ordered events for model calls, tool executions, summarization passes, and errors
+- Optional payload sections when `logData` is `true` so you can inspect prompts, responses, and tool bodies
+- Aggregated token totals and error summaries for quick dashboards

+Set `logData: false` to keep just metrics, or provide `upload: { url, headers? }` to POST the trace JSON to your observability API after each run.
+Upload headers are never persisted alongside the trace.

 ## Build